resheku/my-awesome/README.md

 ## Objective-C

 - [Marginal/QLVideo](https://github.com/Marginal/QLVideo) - This package allows macOS Finder to display thumbnails, static QuickLook previews, cover art and metadata for most types of video files.
+- [sveinbjornt/Sloth](https://github.com/sveinbjornt/Sloth) - Mac app that shows all open files, directories, sockets, pipes and devices in use by all running processes.
+Nice GUI for lsof.
 - [whomwah/qlstephen](https://github.com/whomwah/qlstephen) - A QuickLook plugin that lets you view plain text files without a file extension

 ## PHP